Observational Signatures of Rotating Ay\'{o}n-Beato-Garc\'{i}a Black Holes: Shadows, Accretion Disks and Images: EHT Constraints on Black Hole Parameters from M87 and Sgr A

 \section{EHT Constraints on Black Hole Parameters from M87$^{*}$ and Sgr A$^{*}$}

 Significant constraints on theoretical black hole models are imposed by the Event Horizon Telescope observations of M87$^{*}$ and Sgr A$^{*}$.
 The reconstructed images of their shadows and photon rings allow the parameter space of non-Kerr geometries to be systematically restricted.
-Here, the Event Horizon Telescope (EHT) data are employed to place observational bounds on the rotating Ay\'{o}n-Beato-Garc\'{i}a black hole solution.
+Here, the Event Horizon Telescope (EHT) data are employed to place observational bounds on the rotating Ay\'on-Beato--Garc\'{\i}a black hole solution.